A summary of how we carry out our role as a licensing authority under the Gambling Act 2005.

 Our statement of principles

-The document aims to provide guidance and advice to all those with an interest in the licensing issues covered by the act.
+The document also provides guidance and advice to everyone with an interest in the licensing issues covered by the Gambling Act.

-It is not a statement of the law and does not constitute professional or legal advice.
+Our statement of principles is not a statement of the law and is not professional or legal advice.
 Any statements contained in the document do not replace, extend, amend or alter in any way, the legal provisions of the Gambling Act 2005 - or any other legislation or guidance relating to it.

 This is a local document specific to the Rushmoor area, but the Gambling Act 2005 lays down some aspects of the policy.
-We developed other text in accordance with guidance issued by the Gambling Commission.
+We developed other text with the guidance issued by the Gambling Commission.

 Contact us